bbugyi200/MyHugoBlog/content/blog/Tips-and-Tricks-for-Using-Cookie.md

 2) Export the desired environment variables at *some* point before running `cookie`.

-We will illustrate both methods with the same template: [hw.tex].
+We will illustrate both methods using the same template: [hw.tex].
 Notice that this template expects four template variables to be specified: `ASSIGNMENT_NUMBER`, `DEPARTMENT`, `COURSE`, and `SECTION`.
 Instead of running `cookie` directly for a template like this, I've found that it is easier to define a shell function that wraps the `cookie` command:

 ``` bash
 hw() { ASSIGNMENT_NUMBER="$1" cookie -T hw.tex -f "${@:2}" HW"$1"/hw"$1".tex; }